sandialabs/spack-manager/docs/snapshot_workflow.md

 Next, we decide how to take advantage of the prebuilt snapshots on the machine.
 Here we use the `spack manager external` command to specify a "view" in which we want to pull external packages into our environment.
 Snapshots are organized by date.
-By default spack-manager will find the latest snapshot available on your machine automatically.
-We will use the latest snapshot, and one that is attributed to our GCC with CUDA configuration, called `gcc-cuda`.
+In the future spack-manager will find the latest snapshot available on your machine automatically.
+Here we will use the latest snapshot through a symlink, and one that is attributed to our GCC with CUDA configuration, called `gcc-cuda`.
 Views are typically organized by compiler, e.g. `intel`, `clang`, `gcc`, and
 `gcc-cuda`, etc. We will need to "blacklist" any packages we plan on developing locally, but this happens automatically for packages we have already set as develop specs.
 ```
-[user@el1 user]$ spack manager external -v gcc-cuda
+[user@el1 user]$ spack manager external /projects/exawind/exawind-snapshots/environment-latest external -v gcc-cuda
 ==> Warning: included configuration files should be updated manually [files=include.yaml]
 ```

 Once our externals and git clones are configured, we have the necessary `*.yaml` files in our `${SPACK_MANAGER}/environments/exawind` environment directory to "concretize" and (re)install our entire project.
 The `spack.yaml` file in this directory is the main yaml file in which the other yaml files are included.
 Concretizing is required to solve or map our loosely defined `nalu-wind@master+hypre+cuda cuda_arch=70 %gcc` spec into "concrete" parameters of our dependency graph (or DAG).
 The concrete DAG is _exactly_ how Spack will fulfill the dependencies for your spec.
-We concretize with the command (we almost always want to use the force with `-f`):
+We concretize with the command (we almost always want to use the force with `-f`).
+It will likely complain about us using the "original" concretizer, but this will be fixed in the future:
 ```
 [user@el1 user]$ spack concretize -f
 ==> Warning: the original concretizer is currently being used.